-· It gives an external benchmark
+It gives an external benchmark

 If you use Gallup to run your Q12, they'll put your results into the context of engagement levels in similar companies.
 External benchmarks can be pretty useful.
 In 2005 Rackspace won a Service Excellence Award from Management Today.
-In 2006 Rackspace was called the 'best small IT firm to work for' in The Sunday Times 'Best Places to Work' and ranked 6th overall.
+In 2006 Rackspace was the best small IT company to work for in the Best CompaniesTM awards published in the Sunday Times.